equivalent/scrapbook2/regex_regular_expressions.md

 ```

-this both are looping from **end** off the string till they find the point to stop.
+this both are looping from **end** of the string till they find the point to stop.
 The difference is that greedy will stop at first occurence, while non-greedy is looping
 till he's sure that no other occurence exist